-FIG. 8: Diagrammatic representation of the dressed contact operator $\Phi(u,v)$ now contains a multiplicative color-counting factor N^{-2h} where h is the number of handles of the surface on which the planar arch system for the product of the Φ 's can be drawn without crossings.
-The argument is standard and requires counting the factors of N which arise when summing over the internal color indices a carried by the auxiliary-field line, and by using the Euler relation for the system of arch diagrams.
-This counting is illustrated on figure 9.
+The partition function with the insertion of operators Φ , defined as in (82) by now contains a multiplicative color-counting factor N^{-2h} , where h is the number of handles of the surface on which the planar arch system for the product of the Φ s can be drawn without crossings.
+The argument is standard and requires counting the factors of N which arise when summing over the internal color indices a carried by the auxiliary field line and by using the Euler relation for the system of arch diagrams.
+This counting is illustrated in figure 9.